wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 Vault server has stopped.
    </pre>

-   ### Secret zero
+   ### Secret zero for dev Vault

-   Notice Vault is invoked using its built-in "dev-only-token" rather than a cryptographically-created one used in production mode.
+   To reduce manual efforts to add security necessary for production usage, here Vault is invoked using its built-in "dev-only-token" rather than a cryptographically-created one used in production mode.

    <tt>container_id=$(docker run --rm --detach -p 8200:8200 -e 'VAULT_DEV_ROOT_TOKEN_ID=dev-only-token' vault:1.11.0)</tt>